psteichen/clusil-website/_events/wg-bcms-session-17.md

 ##### Registration:

 By [email](mailto:secgen@clusil.lu) before Tuesday 10, 2020, noon.
-The final confirmation with information for the meeting will be sent on Wednesday afternoon to all registered participants.
+The final confirmation with information for the meeting will be sent on Tuesday afternoon to all registered participants.